dbelob/guess-game/README.md

 # Guess Game

-Guess the picture by words, the word by pictures
+Guess name by picture or picture by name

 ## Requirements